samfolo/autodep/README.md

     - Currently unimplemented as of August 2022.
   - `subinclude` - For specifying imports needed for the newly created build rule to work within the project.
 If the import already exists in the `BUILD` file within a `subinclude` statement, then it will be skipped, else the specified imports will be added to the `BUILD` file, either by creating a new `subinclude`, or merging the imports into any existing `subinclude`.

-    For `onUpdate`, this field is useful to persist important build rule imports, if you tend to allow developers to manually tamper with `BUILD` files.
+    For `onUpdate`, this field is used to persist important build rule imports, if you tend to allow developers to manually tamper with `BUILD` files.

   ```yaml
   onUpdate: